-It is, of course, tricky to establish what Prince might have heard before he recorded “Make-Up”–particularly since the song’s exact recording date remains unknown.
+It is, of course, difficult to establish what Prince might have been listening to before he recorded “Make-Up”–particularly since the song’s precise recording date remains unknown.
 But the track bears more than a passing structural resemblance to “Sharevari,” a proto-techno single released by Detroit group A Number of Names in 1981.
 The two songs share a percolating electronic pulse, a faux-European air of detached sophistication, and a chorus that repeats the title to a simple call-and-response rhythm: “Share / Vari”; “Make / Up.”
 Both also include keyboard lines with an exotic, vaguely Middle Eastern feel.
 It’s possible, however, that Prince and the producers behind A Number of Names were simply working from the same pool of shared influences: “Sharevari”’s stylistic elements can themselves be traced back to tracks like 1979’s “Moskow Diskow” by the Belgian electronic group Telex–or even further, to 1978’s “The Robots” by Kraftwerk.

 Lyrically, “Make-Up” matches its arrangement’s ice-cold glamour with a portrait of Moonsie as a fembot at her toilette.
-My fellow song-by-song Prince blog 500 Prince Songs describes the song as a “YouTube make-up tutorial given by the Kraftwerk shop dummies”; Susan blankly recites the step-by-step of her routine, her voice barely even registering annoyance when an off-camera, presumably male partner interrupts her: “Hush / See what you made me do?”
+My fellow track-by-track Prince blog 500 Prince Songs describes the song as a “YouTube make-up tutorial given by the Kraftwerk shop dummies”; Susan blankly recites the step-by-step of her routine, her voice barely even registering annoyance when an off-camera, presumably male partner interrupts her: “Hush / See what you made me do?”
 The only real emotion she shows is when she frets to herself over what to wear on her date, before eventually settling on the Vanity 6 uniform of choice: “If I wear a dress / He will never call / So I’ll wear much less / I guess I’ll wear my camisole.”

 At just over two and a half minutes long, “Make-Up” scans as an appealing throwaway on the Vanity 6 album; but as 500 Prince Songs observes, its influence extends beyond its lowly origins to become “an icy crucible of dance music worlds.”
 Notably, an electroclash-flavored version by Philadelphia-based rapper Amanda Blank was released in 2009.
-If anything, it sounds more dated than the Vanity 6 original; great “Make-Up” is timeless.
+If anything, it sounds more dated than the Prince/Vanity 6 original; great “Make-Up” is timeless.